 Vasculitis (inflamed blood vessels) can occur in children and adults and damage nearly any organ and tissue in the body.
-Constantine K. Saadeh, MD, FAAAAI, FACP, FACR, Nicole Davey-Ranasinghe, MD, FACP, FACR, and the Allergy A.R.T.S. team in Amarillo, Texas, has extensive experience diagnosing this complex condition, which includes nearly 20 diseases.
+Constantine K. Saadeh, MD, FAAAAI, FACP, FACR, and the Allergy A.R.T.S. team in Amarillo, Texas, has extensive experience diagnosing this complex condition, which includes nearly 20 diseases.
 Once diagnosed, they create personalized treatments that help restore your health and maintain long-lasting wellness.
 If you have ongoing symptoms like fatigue, headaches, skin rashes, and body aches, don’t wait to call the office or use online booking to schedule an appointment.

 Vasculitis includes many conditions, but they all cause inflammation in arteries and, less often, veins.
 Without treatment, long-term inflammation damages the affected vessels, restricting blood flow.
 The lack of blood damages the tissues and organs served by the affected artery.